Company and Securities Law Journal (C&SLJ)

 About the Journal

 Whether you are a lawyer, accountant, company director, stockbroker or academic, there is detailed coverage to suit your information needs.
-Topics range from comments on the lack of confidence in the Australia securities markets and how an increased effort by regulators to improve enforcement of existing laws prohibiting market misconduct is needed to restore confidence, to insider trading case law dealing with “generally available” and “materiality” carve-outs and articles around the questions “do we need regulation in the way in which litigation funders should operate”?
+Topics range from comments on the lack of confidence in the Australian securities markets and how an increased effort by regulators to improve enforcement of existing laws prohibiting market misconduct is needed to restore confidence, to insider trading case law dealing with “generally available” and “materiality” carve-outs and articles around the question, “Do we need regulation in the way in which litigation funders should operate?”

 Professor Robert Baxt AO is an Emeritus Partner at Herbert Smith Freehills.
 He is the immediate past Chairman of the Business Law Section of the Law Council of Australia and Chairman of the Law Committee of the Australian Institute of Company Directors.
 He was the founder of the Banking and Financial Services Law Association (BFSLA) and the founding editor and now the General Editor of both the Company and Securities Law Journal and the Australian Business Law Review.
 He has also been honoured in the Queen’s Birthday Honours Awards by being awarded an Order of Australia for services to the law.